i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

 ## How to create a new module

-If you want to create a new package, the best way to start is to copy one module, which has the same scope.
+If you want to create a new module, the best way to start is to copy one module, which has the same scope.

 You need to be sure, that following exists:
 * `.npmrc`